smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

 ### IBM i System Value Management

+#### QALWOBJRST - Allow Restore of Objects Using Adopted Authority

-It may be necessary to change one of the system values for the IBM i operating system to permit the installation program to restore program objects that use adopted authority.
+It may be necessary to change this system value for the IBM i operating system to permit the installation program to restore program objects that use adopted authority.
 This is a common strategy, and IBM provides the following guidelines for managing the installation of new software.

 The Allow Restore of security sensitive Objects (QALWOBJRST) system value specifies whether objects with security-sensitive attributes can be restored.
 It is important to set the value to *ALL before performing the following system activities: